 The term "technical violation" is also used frequently in supervision work but there is not a definition in state statute.
-A technical violation means a violation of a condition of probation or parole that does not involve a new crime.
-Examples of these conditions are listed on page 9 of the bill, such as participation in the 24x7 sobriety program or the use of electronic monitoring.
+A technical violation means a violation of a condition of probation or parole that does not involve a new crime, such as participation in the 24x7 sobriety program or the use of electronic monitoring.
 To be clear, a technical violation is NOT a new criminal offense or absconding.